LushasiK/IBCM_TZ_Frontiers/README.md

 Co-authors:Kennedy Lushasi, Rachel Steenson and Katie Hampson

-This contains anonymised data and codes which reproduce the results of the manuscript

 This is the analysis of the IBCM data containing codes which reproduce the results of the manuscript

 The included dataset is anonymised